Commercial off-the-shelf

-Commercial off-the-shelf or commercially available off-the-shelf (COTS) products are packaged or canned (ready-made) hardware or software, which are adapted aftermarket to the needs of the purchasing organization, rather than the commissioning of custom-made, or bespoke, solutions.
-A related term, Mil-COTS, refers to COTS products for use by the U.S. military.
+Commercial-off-the-shelf or commercially available off-the-shelf (COTS) products are packaged or canned (ready-made) hardware or software, which are adapted aftermarket to the needs of the purchasing organization, rather than the commissioning of custom-made, or bespoke, solutions.
+A related term, Mil-COTS, refers to COTS products for use by the U.S. and Canadian militaries.

 In the context of the U.S. government, the Federal Acquisition Regulation (FAR) has defined "COTS" as a formal term for commercial items, including services, available in the commercial marketplace that can be bought and used under government contract.
 For example, Microsoft is a COTS software provider.
 Goods and construction materials may qualify as COTS but bulk cargo does not.
 Services associated with the commercial items may also qualify as COTS, including installation services, training services, and cloud services.

 COTS purchases are alternatives to custom software or one-off developments – government-funded developments or otherwise.

 Although COTS products can be used out of the box, in practice the COTS product must be configured to achieve the needs of the business and integrated to existing organizational systems.
 Extending the functionality of COTS products via custom development is also an option, however this decision should be carefully considered due to the long term support and maintenance implications.
 Such customized functionality is not supported by the COTS vendor, so brings its own sets of issues when upgrading the COTS product.

-The use of COTS has been mandated across many government and business programs, as such products may offer significant savings in procurement, development, and maintenance.

-Motivations for using COTS components include hopes for reduction system whole of life costs.

 In the 1990s, many regarded COTS as extremely effective in reducing the time and cost of software development.
-COTS software came with many not-so-obvious tradeoffs— a reduction in initial cost and development time over an increase in software component-integration work, dependency on the vendor, security issues and incompatibilities from future changes.
+COTS software came with many not-so-obvious tradeoffs – a reduction in initial cost and development time over an increase in software component-integration work, dependency on the vendor, security issues and incompatibilities from future changes.

+Benefits of COTS designation

+The use of COTS has been mandated across many US government and business programs, as such products may offer significant savings in procurement, development, and maintenance.
+Motivations for using COTS components include the desire to reduce system whole of life costs.
+The potential benefits for suppliers include their being able to specify prices without them being investigated by Contracting Officers, since "the supplier does not have to use a cost build-up approach to price the item".

 Software and services

-Commercial off-the-shelf (COTS) software and services are built and delivered usually from a third party vendor.
+COTS software and services are built and delivered usually from a third party vendor.
 COTS can be purchased, leased or even licensed to the general public.

 COTS can be obtained and operated at a lower cost over in-house development, and provide increased reliability and quality over custom-built software as these are developed by specialists within the industry and are validated by various independent organizations, often over an extended period of time.